Activity note: Orientation meeting at 4:30. Welcome dinner in hotel.

 Lunch: Your lunch will be in Crystal Bridges Museum or at a restaurant nearby.

 Afternoon: FIELD TRIP: Visit the Crystal Bridges museum to see a collection of American art masterworks from the colonial era to modern day, as well as touring collections from national art institutions.
 The collection includes masterpieces such as Charles Wilson Peale’s and Gilbert Stuart’s portraits of George Washington, Normal Rockwell’s Rosie the Riveter and works by John Singer Sargent, William Merritt Chase and Andy Warhol.
 Designed by world-renowned architect Moshe Safdie, the museum consists of a series of pavilions nestled around two creek-fed ponds.
 A series of outdoor trails covering 120 acres of forests and gardens surrounds the museum.
 Enjoy a guided tour and time for independent exploration of the museum.
-You'll also receive a timed ticket for a self-guided tour of Frank Lloyd Wright's Bachman Wilson House.
+You'll have the opportunity to take a self-guided tour of Frank Lloyd Wright's Bachman Wilson House, meticulously moved to the site from New Jersey.
 FIELD TRIP: No trip to Bentonville is complete without considering the influence of the Walton family and the Walmart Corporation on the community.
 Stop by the original 5 & 10 store to see where the Walmart story began.
 Look through an interactive gallery that tells the story of the development of the Walmart Corporation.

 Dinner: Dinner is on your own tonight.
 You may take the motor coach to the town square, where a variety of restaurants await.
-Or, make a reservation at the museum's award-winning restaurant, Eleven.
-Transportation will be provided back to the hotel for those who choose to remain late at the museum.
+Or, make a reservation at the museum's award-winning restaurant.
+Eleven.
+Transportation will be provided back to the hotel on the hour for those who choose to remain late at the museum.

 Evening: You may stay and enjoy the museum and the twilight show at an outdoor exhibit if you like.
-Transportation to the hotel will be provided before dinner, after dinner, and after the sunset show.
+Transportation to the hotel will be provided on a regular schedule until 8:00 p.m.

 Activity note: Some standing and walking through exhibits at Folk Center; Board motor coach without difficulty; travel for up to 5 hours in a motor coach